DorottyaVarju/fullstack-open-course/part2/phonebook/README.md

             - it doesn't perform a type conversion when comparing two thing --> values AND types must be matched
             - Object.is(NaN, NaN) true
             - Object.is(-0, +0) false

+12. includes method
+    - when used with strings, it is case sensitive